dirx/fxhash-creations/README.md

 - `r` to trigger a random feature change followed by a random object change and rotation animation (or triple click / tap)
 - `k` to enable the kiosk mode and set the speed (off, 3, 5 or 10 secs)
 - `m` to set the kiosk mode (animate, objects, features (default), special)
-- `s` to toggle the postprocessing screen mode (default, raw, alternative, rasterized, facetes, lineblocks, all)
+- `s` to toggle the postprocessing screen mode (default, raw, alternative, rasterized, facetes, lineblocks, all) - experimental
 - `c` to capture an image
 - `f` for full screen mode
 - `h` to see all options